 Finding a job in Darwin

-Free toilet / shower tip: Around Darwin, you can enjoy free swimming pools to cool off or take a shower, for example at Leanyer recreation park.
+💡 TIP: Free toilets/showers: around Darwin, you can take advantage of free swimming pools to cool off or take a shower, for example at Leanyer recreation park.

-As for hostels, check out Melaleuca on Mitchell Street: the prices are not the lowest (about $ 32 a night), but it is located in the center of Darwin.
+As for hostels, check out YHA MOM on Mitchell Street: the prices are not the lowest (about $ 40 a night), but it is located in the center of Darwin.
 It also has a bar and a pool.
 If you are on a tighter budget, go to the Gecko.
-It is a bit more eccentric and a night should cost you around $ 27 a night.
+It is a bit more eccentric and a night should cost you around $ 30 a night.

 Going out in Darwin

-- Be adults, respect the place and pick up your trash behind you (Mindil Beach will thank you!);
+- Be responsible and respect the area!
+Pick up your litter behind you (Mindil Beach will thank you!)